Pediatric Residency Program

 We're a fully accredited medium sized residency program with a substantial referral area.
 As the only pediatric medical center in 17 counties—one of the largest geographic referral areas in the state—our residents care for a large number of children with a great variety of problems; from healthy newborn infants to adolescents with rare and complex subspecialty concerns.

 Our residents come from a wide range of backgrounds and they establish tight relationships with each other and our faculty and staff, as they become part of our family here in Syracuse.
-We try to attract residents whose broad and diverse interests and backgrounds match well with our team, placing a premium on personality, communication skills and open-mindedness.
+We are looking for residents whose broad and diverse interests and backgrounds match well with our team, placing a premium on personality, communication skills and open-mindedness.

 Patients come from inner-city underserved populations to the suburban middle/upper class.
 There are patients from the rural regions of the state to immigrant refugees from Europe, Asia, and Africa.
 Our residents care for these patients under the direction of a dedicated, accessible, and personable faculty.
 There's a lot to learn from fascinating patients in a welcoming, yet challenging environment.
 We have additional international health opportunities available to residents who are interested in this field of medicine.